-- Insert the RCA jacks to the indicated places, making sure they are also flush against the PCB, then solder them in place. - Insert the dual 10K volume control to the indicated place, make sure it is level, then solder it in place.
+- Insert the RCA jacks to the indicated places, J1 and J2, making sure they are also flush against the PCB, then solder them in place. - Insert the dual 10K volume control to the indicated place, POT1, make sure it is level, then solder it in place.
 Remove the nut and washer (if supplied).
-They will not be used. - Insert the toggle switch to the indicated position, flush against the PCB and solder it on the solder side, as usual. - Bend LED D7's leads as shown in Figure 5.
+They will not be used. - Insert the toggle switch to the indicated position, flush against the PCB and solder it on the solder side, as usual. - Bend LED D7's leads as shown in Figure 6.
 Make sure to watch the orientation of the cathode and anode.
-Insert the diode into the PCB, but don't solder it yet. - Slide the front panel in place, sliding the holes over the controls, connectors, and the still unsoldered D7, with the silk-screened side of the front panel facing out. - Make sure that the LED pokes into its front panel hole and solder the LED in place.
+Insert the diode into the PCB, but don't solder it yet.
+Note that the longer of the two uncut leads is the anode (triangle shape). - Slide the front panel in place, sliding the holes over the controls, connectors, and the still unsoldered D7, with the silk-screened side of the front panel facing out. - Make sure that the LED pokes into its front panel hole and solder the LED in place.
 It might be better to solder just one lead, then check and adjust its position before soldering the second lead.

-Figure 5-Bending D7's leads
+Figure 6-Bending D7's leads